 We managed to corral the great Kathy Greenwood into The Coach House to lend her voice to a new spot for our Pro Radio Campaign.
 "Better Weather" hit radio stations across the country in March 2025.

 Paul Miller is no stranger to The Pro Bono Group, having voiced award-winning PSAs for the Canadian Red Cross.
 He is perhaps best known for playing Connor Doyle on the TV series "Psi Factor", and for his work on "Due South", "Good Witch" and "Suits".
 He's a veteran Stratford Festival stage actor too.
-Listen for Paul in the early part of 2025 on the new Feed Ontario PSA titled "Dimes".
+Listen for Paul on the Feed Ontario PSA titled "Dimes".
 Or just click the photo above to listen in.
 Paul's with The Pro Bono Group's Mike Occomore (L).

 Paul Miller in the soundproof booth at Wanted!, with ace producer Jeff Styga.